Life Insurance for Nasonex users.

-Prior to your approval, most (if not all) life insurance companies will typically ask you a series of question that will look something like this:
+Before your approval, most (if not all) life insurance companies will typically ask you a series of question that will look something like this:

-- How old were you when you were first diagnosed with asthma?
+- How old were you when you were first diagnosed with Asthma?

-- Who diagnosed your asthma?
+- Who diagnosed your Asthma?
 A general practitioner or a specialist?

 - How often do you take your asthma medication?